Spanish Authorities Investigate Islamophobic Chants at Egypt Football Friendly

 Key Facts

-- Anti-Muslim chants were reported from Spanish fans during a pre-World Cup friendly against Egypt.
+- Anti-Muslim and racist chants were reported from Spanish fans during a pre-World Cup friendly against Egypt.

-- Spain’s national team manager publicly criticized the fans involved in the chants.
+- The Spanish national team manager publicly criticized the fans responsible for the chants.

-- Spain’s Football Association issued a condemnation of the Islamophobic chants.
+- Spain’s Football Association issued a statement condemning the Islamophobic behavior during the game.

 What Happened

-During a pre-World Cup friendly in Spain between Spain and Egypt, home fans were reported to have engaged in racist and anti-Muslim chants.
-The Spanish national team manager and the country’s Football Association both responded by condemning the behavior.
+During a pre-World Cup friendly match in Spain between Spain and Egypt, some home fans reportedly engaged in racist and anti-Muslim chants.
+The incident has led to condemnation from football authorities and an official police investigation.

 Why It Matters